Next.js Session Management

 Why session management matters for security

-Cookie configuration errors cause most session failures
+Cookie configuration errors are a frequent cause of session failures

 Vulnerable vs secure cookie configuration